- Best Canadian Robo Advisors

 Robo Advisor Account Types

-You will also want to take a look at the different account types offered by the robo advisors as some have more choices than others.
-If you are just looking for a robo advisor for your TFSA, or a robo advisor for your RRSP, then you have a lot to choose from.
-But, if you are looking for something more specific, like a robo advisor for your RESP, then make sure to check and make sure that type of account is offered.
+If you’re just looking for a robo advisor for your TFSA or RRSP, then you have a lot to choose from.
+But, if you’re looking for something more specific, like a robo advisor for your RESP or RDSP, then make sure to check whether that type of account is offered.

-A few robos, such as RBC Invest Ease, only offer a couple of basic account options.
-On the other hand, my top pick, Wealthsimple, has the most account options.
-All of which are very easy to open and start.
+A few robos, such as RBC InvestEase, only offer a couple of basic account options.
+They do an excellent job with the accounts they do have, but their selection is limited.
+On the other hand, my top pick, Wealthsimple, has the most account options, all of which are very easy to open and start.

-Halal, SRI (Social Responsible Investing, and Tax Loss Harvesting)
+Halal, SRI (Social Responsible Investing)

-Some robo advisors also offer different types of investing.
-This includes socially responsible investing (SRI) which is an investment strategy that considers both your financial return, and social/environmental impact.
-There is also halal investing which follows Islamic principles.
+Some robo advisors also offer offer values-based investing options.
+This includes socially responsible investing (SRI) which is an investment strategy that considers both your financial returns, and the social/environmental impact of the industries involved.

 Canadian Robo Advisor Promotions